 Importantly, too, it’s a large city but not so large that it can feel overwhelming.
 Whereas somewhere like Madrid or Barcelona can feel like a 24/7 buzz, Valencia offers a noticeably more relaxed lifestyle for its residents.

-As you can see, Valencia performs well in all key areas, which is perhaps why it’s one of the best places to live in Spain.
+Valencia performs well in all key areas, it offers a good quality lifestyle, good healthcare facilities, moderate cost of living.
+This is perhaps why it’s one of the best places to live in Spain.
 When you combine this with more intangible metrics, such as friendliness and cultural appeal, Valencia will always come out on top.

 Living in Valencia or Barcelona?